 The 1976 publication of Roots, which traces generations of an African American family of rebel slave Kunta Kinte, was an immediate bestseller and spawned two TV adaptations.
 Just outside the city, author Alex Haley’s childhood home is now a museum dedicated to African American history, with a documentary film about the book and a replica model of a slave ship.

 Stax Museum of American Soul Music

-This recording studio launched another King to stardom—Elvis had his big break here.
+This recording studio launched Elvis to stardom.
 Mr. Presley’s gyrating hips and quivering lip dominate the fun tour, of which a highlight (or source of terror, depending on your perspective) is the chance to grab his microphone and perform to the crowd.

 But there’s another story here.
 Owner Sam Phillips was one of the first producers to hire African American artists, including B.B.
 King and Rufus Thomas.
 In giving blues and gospel musicians a voice alongside country crooners, he helped to break down barriers and form a newly-coined genre, rock ’n’ roll.

 Historic First Baptist Beale

 Every brick and pew of this church edging Memphis’ buzzing entertainment district should inspire hope in visitors.
 The imposing structure was built by—and for—people freed from slavery following the Civil War.
 It continues to be a beacon in the fight against racism.